-General imaging quality control (second level heading)
+General imaging quality control

 A centralised training and monitoring team is responsible for quality assurance across all imaging centres.
-All staff undergo a six-week training programme before centres open, with monthly training provided by the MR physicist.
+All staff members undergo a six-week training programme before centres open, with monthly training provided by the MR physicist.
 To ensure fully harmonised imaging data are acquired across centres, identical scanner models, software, adjustment and tuning methods, types of coils and protocols are used.
 Quality assurance and control measures are also in place including a standardised training programme for all radiographers in each centre, system acceptance testing, standard operating procedures, as well as routine phantom measurements, regular servicing and performance checks that are conducted by a dedicated UKB physicist.
 The radiographer visually inspects the MRI images for quality control purposes whilst participants are undergoing scanning and immediately after acquisition.
 Quality control assessments consisting of qualitative and quantitative comparisons conducted by external imaging experts for each modality confirmed that images acquired during the pilot study were of excellent quality for support of quantitative research applications (Table 1).

-Incidental findings (second level heading)
+Incidental findings

 UKB developed an approach to managing the clinical review of images acquired in consultation with stakeholders, funders and the UKB Ethics and Governance Council (now the Ethics Advisory Committee).
 Consistent with the practices established for other data collected by UKB, participants are informed that the data collected is intended for research use only, that the scans will not be routinely assessed for evidence of disease and that individual results will not be made available to them (detailed information on incidental findings can be found at https://imaging.ukbiobank.ac.uk).
 However, and consistent with the approach adopted for incidental findings during the original assessment visit, if while scanning a participant, a radiographer observes an incidental finding that might be clinically serious or life-threatening then the relevant scans undergo further review by a specialist radiologist, who determines independently whether UKB should notify the participant and their general practitioner.
 All participants explicitly consent to participate in the imaging enhancement on this basis.

 This approach was evaluated through comparison with systematic radiology review of all images from the first 1,000 imaged participants.
 Compared to the systematic radiologist review, radiographer flagging resulted in substantially fewer participants with potentially serious incidental findings (179/1000 [17.9%] versus 18/1000 [1.8%]) but a higher proportion with serious final diagnoses (21/179 [11.7%] versus 5/18 [27.8%]).
-Radiographer flagging missed 16/21 serious final diagnoses (false negatives) while systematic radiologist review generated large numbers of non-serious final diagnoses (158/179, false positives.
+Radiographer flagging missed 16/21 serious final diagnoses (false negatives) while systematic radiologist review generated large numbers of non-serious final diagnoses (158/179, false positives).
 All participants who were notified of a potentially serious incidental finding consulted their GP, and 90% had some further clinical assessment (most commonly additional imaging (79%), or referral to a specialist (64%)).
 Some participants reported that feedback of their incidental findings had a negative impact on their emotional wellbeing, insurance status or finances, or work and leisure activities (17%, 9% and 6%, respectively).

 In light of these findings from the pilot and with additional advice from UKB’s independent Ethics and Governance Council, we concluded that the proposed UKB imaging incidental findings protocol to use radiographer flagging (and not systematic radiologist review) provides an acceptable balance of benefit versus harm to the participants, as detailed elsewhere12.

-Rationale, protocol and data processing for each imaging modality (First level heading)
+Rationale, protocol and data processing for each imaging modality

-Brain MRI (second level heading)
+Brain MRI